anwather/ALZ-CodeDeployment/CustomPolicyDeployment.md

 ### Example 2 - Deploy single policy - no initiative

-Background: Contoso requires that resource are deployed only into the australiaeast and australiasoutheast regions for all landing zones.
+Background: Contoso requires that resources are deployed only into the australiaeast and australiasoutheast regions for all landing zones.

 Steps:-